Madrid Overrated: 5 Madrid musts that actually kinda suck

 Madrid must #4 – Primark on Gran Vía

-On the day it opened, nobody was talking about anything else…
+For the whole week it opened, nobody was talking about anything else…

 Primark is finally on Gran Vía!